The Fame of a Dead Man's Deeds

 The Fame of a Dead Man's Deeds: An Up-Close Portrait of White Nationalist William Pierce is a biography of William Luther Pierce, the leader of the white supremacist group the National Alliance and the author of The Turner Diaries.
 It was written by Robert S. Griffin, an academic and professor of the University of Vermont.
 After Griffin failed to find a traditional publisher, he self-published the book online in 2000, and in print with 1stBooks Library the next year.
 In writing the book, Griffin interviewed Pierce, traveling with him to attend a neo-Nazi convention in Germany and spending a month at his West Virginia compound.

 Based largely on interviews with Pierce, it recounts his early life and ideological influences, as well as his views.
-It was authorized by Pierce himself, who said he approved of the book.
 While Griffin claimed that he did not agree with Pierce, the book was controversial and was widely regarded as very sympathetic to him.
-Griffin was later subject to criticism over his racial views.
-Sources variously described it as a "hagiography", "fawning", "admiring", and "offensively obsequious".
-Despite this, it has been often cited for statements from Pierce, and received some amount of praise from academics.
-Neo-Nazis, and Pierce himself, praised the book.
+Sources variously described it as "fawning", "admiring", and "offensively obsequious".
+Despite this, it has been often cited for information on Pierce, and received some praise from academics.
+Neo-Nazis, and Pierce himself, also praised the book.